 Eight out of 10 veterans own their own home.
 Impressive when you consider only six out of 10 civilians are homeowners.
-(Source) More veterans are homeowers, in part, because of the success of the Veteran Affairs loan programs, also known as VA loans.
+(Source) More veterans are homeowners, in part, because of the success of the Veteran Affairs loan programs, also known as VA loans.
 Since the program was started in 1944, the VA has helped more than 21 million veterans buy a home.
 (Source)

 Unfortunately, too many veterans are missing out on these programs because they think they are not as good as regular mortgages.
 If you qualify, a VA loan is the best loan program you can get, by far.

-However, it is true VA loans are more time consuming and limit the fees and penalties lenders can charge veterans.
+However, it is true VA loans are more time-consuming and limit the fees and penalties lenders can charge veterans.
 So, some lenders try to steer veterans toward simpler conventional loans with wider profit margins.
 (Source)

 What is a VA loan?